canonical/lxd/doc/backup.md

 tarball can be obtained if you know that you'll be restoring on a LXD server using the same storage pool backend.

-Those tarballs can be saved any way you want on any filesystem you wan and can be imported back into LXD using the `lxc import` command.
+Those tarballs can be saved any way you want on any filesystem you want and can be imported back into LXD using the `lxc import` command.

 ## Disaster recovery